2025 AIA Virginia Prize

 Each entry will be judged on how successful the project is in meeting its individual requirements.
 Consideration is given to aesthetics, social impact, innovation, context, performance, and stewardship of the natural environment — with particular emphasis on the Framework for Design Excellence.

 Each entry must include a completed Framework for Design Excellence Project Information Form as page one of their submission.
 Note: Entrants should not feel obligated to respond to every measure within the Framework — only those that apply to the project being submitted.
 It is understood that every project is different and may not respond to each measure within the Framework.
 The jury will consider each design holistically and within context.
+(Note on the form itself – make sure all of your entry text is visible from the PDF before uploading.)

 No specific number of awards is set, and the program is open to all categories of building as well as interiors projects.
 The location of projects is not restricted, but any built works submitted for consideration must have been completed on or after Jan.
-1, 2016.
+1, 2017.
 Enter online.

 The Design Awards program is sponsored by: